-- In the event of the death of the partner or of a child living at home without a partner: two calendar weeks. - In the event of the death of a parent (see Article 1.1.), a child living away from home or a child with a partner, including the day of the burial or cremation: two days. - If the employee also has to arrange the burial or cremation: the time required for this and a maximum of five days.
+- In the event of the death of the partner or of a child living at home without a partner, the employee is entitled to 2 calendar weeks of compassionate leave. - In the event of the death of a parent (see Article 1.1.), a child who lives away from home, or a child who has a partner, the employee is entitled to 2 days' compassionate leave.
+However, if the employee is also responsible for arranging the funeral, this period will be extended, and the employee will be entitled to 5 days' compassionate leave.